gbdev/gb-asm-tutorial/src/part2/getting-started.md

 lines 9-18
 ```

-The next few lines wait until "VBlank".
-VBlank basically means that the Game Boy's PPU has gone to sleep for a short time, during which we can do things like turning off the screen.
+The next few lines wait until "VBlank", which is the only time you can safely turn off the screen (doing so at the wrong time could damage a real Game Boy, so this is very crucial).
+We'll talk more about VBlank later.

-Turning off the screen is important because the PPU may wake back up at while we're still working.
+Turning off the screen is important because loading new tiles while the screen is on is tricky—we'll touch on how to do that in Part 3.
-By turning the screen off completely, we ensure that our code won't be interrupted.
-You can only load new graphics while the PPU is sleeping, so this gives us as much time as we need to load our tiles.

 Speaking of tiles, we're going to load some into VRAM next, using the following code: